Easy-to-read medicine information about nitrofurantoin – what it is, how to take nitrofurantoin safely and possible side effects.

 What is nitrofurantoin?

 - The dose of nitrofurantoin will be different for different people.
-Your doctor will determine the correct dose for you, based on the severity of your condition.
+Your doctor will determine the correct dose for you, based on your condition.
 The following is a guide:

-- To treat mild urinary tract infections, the dose is usually 50 mg every 6 hours for 3 or 7 days.3
+- To treat mild urinary tract infections, the dose is usually 50 mg four times a day for 5 or 7 days.

-- To treat more severe urinary tract infections or infections that happen repeatedly, the dose is usually 100 mg every 6 hours for 7 days.3
+- To treat more severe urinary tract infections or infections that happen often, the dose is usually 100 mg four times a day for 7 days.

-- To prevent urinary tract infections, the dose is usually 50 mg or 100 mg, once a day at night.3
+- To prevent urinary tract infections, the dose is usually one tablet (50 mg or 100 mg) each night.
+Your doctor will tell you how long to take it for.

 - Always take your nitrofurantoin exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much nitrofurantoin to take, how often to take it, and any special instructions.